 Businesses ideally suited for cashflow finance/invoice factoring are those that provide tangible goods or services.
 It is commonly used by businesses that have high levels of working capital tied up within debtors.
 It is also used by growing businesses who are seeking to manage their working capital.
 Some examples are manufacturers, wholesalers, engineers, transport companies and labour hire/recruitment service providers.

 The use of HP/leasing is particularly common in industries where expensive machinery is required, such as construction, manufacturing, plant hire, printing, road freight, transport, engineering and professional services.
 It is also used to finance other capital requirements (e.g. cars or photocopiers).
 The asset provider usually dictates this type of linked finance.

 Bank loans are frequently used to finance start-up capital and also for larger, long-term purchases.
 They are generally a quick and straightforward way to secure the funding needed, and are usually provided over a fixed period of time.

-Overdrafts are often used by small and medium-sized enterprises (SMEs) to ease pressures on working capital and as a back-up for unexpected expenditures.
+Overdrafts are often used to ease pressures on working capital and as a back-up for unexpected expenditures.
 They are a form of finance for businesses that experience fluctuations in working capital.

 A stock market listing is normally used to raise capital for a business’s consolidation and growth objectives, such as new production facilities, expanding in overseas markets or paying back a venture capital investor.